WordPress/hosting-handbook/tests.md

 The [phpunit-test-runner](https://github.com/WordPress/phpunit-test-runner) is a small test piece of PHPUnit specifically designed for hosting companies.
 There is a [whole documentation about this tool](https://make.wordpress.org/hosting/test-results-getting-started/).
 Also, if you want, you can make your test results appear in the [Host Test Results page](https://make.wordpress.org/hosting/test-results/) of WordPress.

 The tool can be run manually or through an automated system like Travis.
-To see how it works and the purpose of this document, we will run the tests manually.
+To see how it works and the purpose of this document, will be shown how to run the tests manually.

 ### Requirements

+To use the Runner, the following is required:
-It takes little to make the tests.
-The first thing is to have an infrastructure with the usual configuration of your system.
-On the other hand, a database where you can test (as it will be created and destroyed).
+* A server / hosting (infrastructure) with the usual configuration you have.
+* A database where you can test (it will be created and destroyed several times)

-### Installing the test
+### Installing the Runner

-The first thing we'll do is download and synchronize the tool.
+First, download and synchronize the tool.

 ```bash
 cd /tmp/
 git clone https://github.com/WordPress/phpunit-test-runner.git
 cd phpunit-test-runner/
 ```
 The next step will be to configure the environment.
-To do this, first we'll make a copy of the example file and then we'll configure it.
+To do this, make a copy of the example file and then configure it.

 ```bash
 cp .env.default .env
 vim .env
 ```
 The content (in summary form) can be something like this:

 ```bash